lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

   algorithms suit it for its own key pair(s).

-1. PKI management protocols must not preclude the generation of key pairs by the end entity concerned, by a KGA, or by a CA.  Key generation may also occur elsewhere, but for the purposes of PKI management we can regard key generation as occurring wherever the key is first present at an end entity, KGA, or CA.
+1. PKI management protocols must not preclude the generation of key pairs by the end entity concerned, by a KGA or by a CA.  Key generation may also occur elsewhere, but for the purposes of PKI management we can regard key generation as occurring wherever the key is first present at an end entity, KGA, or CA.